-Tree Plantation HIGH YIELD Nut Tree Production Per Acre
+Tree Plantation HIGH YIELD Friut Tree Production Per Acre

 Nut production also depends on several other factors including stem length, straightness and well-balanced branching.
-A straight nut tree stem produces more fruit; sometimes as much as three times the overall production of a twisted or crooked stem.
+A straight nut tree stem produces more nuts; sometimes as many as three times the overall production of a twisted or crooked stem.
 To encourage the development of straight nut tree stems, a defined leader should be selected to be nut bearing.
 Defined leaders are stems that are not only straight but display fast, vigorous growth.
-They also should be the longest of all the stems growing from the main trench and secondary branches.
+They also should be the longest of all the stems growing from the main trunk and secondary branches.
 Properly pruned trees will grow many well-balanced branches that will become big producers year after year.
-It is important that secondary and tertiary nut yielding branching grow parallel and level to one another to maximize yields and create balanced growth within the tree.
+It is important that secondary and tertiary nut yielding branching grow parallel and level to one another to promote balanced growth and maximize yield.